 Our environmental policy reflects our aspiration to be a business which does not materially deplete natural resources, does not contribute to climate change, causes no lasting damage to species, habitats, or biodiversity - and wherever possible, improves the environment we operate in.

-We are focusing on these goals through rigorous programmes in our supply operations, and engaging employees through our GREENIQ programme.
+We are focusing on these goals through rigorous programmes in our supply operations, in procurement, with our suppliers, and by engaging employees through our GREENIQ programme.
 GREENIQ enlists employees as environmental champions for their sites and then supports them through online networking, a news portal and an awards programme.

-We believe the best approach is collaboration with others, including work with the Beverage Industry Environment Roundtable.
+We believe that collaboration with others, including work with the UN Global Compact, trade associations and the Beverage Industry Environment Roundtable, is an important component in our overall strategy, helping us learn, define and share best practice on the way to achieving our goals.
 Since 2006 we have also disclosed our emissions to CDP (formerly the Carbon Disclosure Project), an independent not-for-profit organisation which holds the largest database of primary corporate information on climate change in the world.

 We aim to align reporting of our environmental impacts with what we believe to be the best standards for non-financial reporting.
-We believe in reporting against reliable data and strive to improve the quality of our non-financial disclosures.
-Towards these aims, we engage KPMG to provide limited assurance of certain impacts.
-In 2014, as in previous years, KPMG provided this service for Diageo's operational environmental metrics for CO2e, water, wastewater discharge (BOD) under direct control and waste to landfill.
-KPMG also provided, for the first time, assurance for 2013 carbon emissions associated with transport and distribution.
+We believe in reporting against reliable data and strive to improve the quality of our non-financial disclosures, and we engage independent auditors to provide limited assurance of certain impacts.

 For the latest information on our progress against our targets, as well as other environmental programmes, please see our Annual Report and Sustainability & Responsibility Performance Addendum.